Tardigrades are known colloquially as water bears or moss piglets. They are eight-legged, semi-segmented micro-animal phyla of water-dwelling.

 They concluded that microgravity and cosmic radiation “did not significantly affect the survival of tardigrades in flight, and believe that tardigrades represent a useful animal for space research.”

-In November 2011, they were among the species to be sent to Phobos by the U.S.-based Planetary Society of the Russian Fobos-Grunt project Living Interplanetary Flight Experiment; In August 2019, scientists announced that a capsule containing tardigrades in a cryptobiotic state could have lasted for a while on the Moon after Beresheet, a failed Israeli lunar lander, crashed in April 2019.
+In November 2011, they were among the species to be sent to Phobos by the U.S.-based Planetary Society of the Russian Fobos-Grunt project Living Interplanetary Flight Experiment.
+In August 2019, scientists announced that a capsule containing tardigrades in a cryptobiotic state could have lasted on the Moon after Beresheet, a failed Israeli lunar lander, crashed in April 2019.

 Taxonomy

-Scientists have performed morphological and molecular studies to explain how tardigrades are correlated with other lineages of ecdysozoans animals.
+Scientists have performed morphological and molecular studies to explain how tardigrades correlate with other ecdysozoan animal lineages.

-Two possible placements have been proposed: tardigrades are either most closely related to Arthropoda and Onychophora, or nematodes.
+Two possible placements have been proposed: tardigrades are closely related to Arthropoda and Onychophora or nematodes.

 Evidence for the former is a typical consequence of morphological studies; evidence of the latter can be found in some molecular analyses.

 The latter hypothesis was dismissed by recent microRNA and expressed sequence tag analysis.
-The grouping of tardigrades nematodes observed in a variety of molecular studies is a long-branch attraction artefact.
+The grouping of tardigrades nematodes observed in various molecular studies is a long-branch attraction artifact.

 Within the group of arthropods (called panarthropods and containing Onychophora, tardigrades and euarthropods), three patterns of relationship are possible: tardigrade sister to Onychophora plus arthropods (lobopods hypothesis); Onychophora sister to tardigrades plus arthropods (tactopods hypothesis); and Onychophora sister to tardigrades.